US House passes bill to force ByteDance to divest TikTok or face ban | Politics

 US House passes bill to force ByteDance to divest TikTok or face ban

-TikTok's fate has become a major issue in Washington.
-Democratic and Republican lawmakers said their offices had received large volumes of calls from teen-age TikTok users who oppose the legislation, with the volume of complaints at times exceeding the number of calls seeking a ceasefire between Israel and Hamas in Gaza.
-Senate Commerce Committee chair Maria Cantwell said she wants legislation "that could hold up in court," and is considering a separate bill but is not sure what her next step is.
+The fate of TikTok, used by about 170 million Americans, has become a major issue in Washington.
+Lawmakers said their offices had received large volumes of calls from teen-age TikTok users who oppose the legislation, with the volume of complaints at times exceeding the number of calls seeking a ceasefire between Israel and Hamas in Gaza.
+"This process was secret and the bill was jammed through for one reason: it's a ban," a TikTok spokesperson said after the vote, adding that they hoped the Senate will "consider the facts, listen to their constituents," when considering the bill.

 The measure is the latest in a series of moves in Washington to respond to U.S. national security concerns about China, from connected vehicles to advanced artificial intelligence chips to cranes at U.S. ports.
 "This is a critical national security issue.
 The Senate must take this up and pass it," No. 2 House Republican Steve Scalise said on social media platform X.

-Shortly after passage, a bipartisan pair of senators, Democrat Mark Warner and Republican Marco Rubio, issued a joint statement saying they were encouraged by the bipartisan support for the bill and that they "look forward to working together to get this bill passed through the Senate and signed into law."
+Senate Commerce Committee chair Maria Cantwell, who will play an important role in the Senate's next move, said she wants legislation "that could hold up in court," and is considering a separate bill, but is not sure what her next step is.
 The vote comes just over a week since the bill was proposed following one public hearing with little debate, and after action in Congress had stalled for more than a year.
 Last month, President Joe Biden's re-election campaign joined TikTok, raising hopes among TikTok officials that legislation was unlikely this year.

 The House Energy and Commerce Committee last week voted 50-0 in favor of the bill, setting it up for a vote before the full House.
 TIKTOK CEO GOES TO WASHINGTON

-TikTok CEO Shou Zi Chew will visit Capitol Hill on Wednesday on a previously scheduled trip to talk to senators, a source briefed on the matter said.
-"This process was secret and the bill was jammed through for one reason: it's a ban.
-We are hopeful that the Senate will consider the facts, listen to their constituents, and realize the impact on the economy, 7 million small businesses, and the 170 million Americans who use our service," a TikTok spokesperson said after the vote.
+TikTok CEO Shou Zi Chew will visit Capitol Hill on Wednesday on a previously scheduled trip to talk to senators, a source briefed on the matter said, amid popular support for the app.
+Several dozen TikTok users rallied outside the Capitol before the vote.
+The company paid for their travel to Washington and accommodations, a TikTok spokesperson said.

-Biden said last week that he would sign the bill.
-White House national security adviser Jake Sullivan said on Tuesday the goal was ending Chinese ownership, not banning TikTok.
+The group included Mona Swain, 23, who said she had joined TikTok in 2019, during her freshman year at college pursuing musical theater.
+Now a full-time content creator, she said she was paying her mother’s mortgage and for her brother and sister’s college educations with her earnings from the app.
+"It's gonna put a lot of people out of work, which is the scariest part," Swain said.
+"We live in a time where the majority of people my age are barely getting by day-to-day.
+And to be put out of work at such a crazy time in my life and just in a lot of other creators' lives, it’s really, really scary right now."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)